jadecobra/python_tdd_exercises/source/how_to/make_tdd_environment.rst

       source .venv/bin/activate

-  .. admonition:: If you are using Windows without `Windows Subsystem for Linux`_ type this instead
+  .. admonition:: If you are using Windows without `Windows Subsystem Linux`_ type this instead

     .. code-block::